Martin of Tours: European folk traditions

 In Portugal, where the saint's day is celebrated across the country, it is common for families and friends to gather around the fire in reunions called magustos, where they typically eat roasted chestnuts and drink wine, jeropiga (a drink made of grape must and aguardente) and aguapé (a sort of weak and watered-down wine).
-According to the most widespread variation of the cloak story, Saint Martin cut off half of his cloak in order to offer it to a beggar and along the way, he gave the remaining part to a second beggar.
+According to the most widespread variation of the cloak story, Saint Martin cut off half of his cloak in order to offer it to a beggar, and along the way, gave the remaining part to a second beggar.
 As he faced a long ride in a freezing weather, the dark clouds cleared away and the sun shone so intensely that the frost melted away.
 Such weather was rare for early November, so was credited to God's intervention.
 The phenomenon of a sunny break to the chilly weather on Saint Martin's Day (11 November) is called Verão de São Martinho (Saint Martin's Summer, veranillo de san Martín in Spanish) in honor of the cloak legend.

-In Malta on the night of the eve of Saint Martin's day children leave an empty bag next to the bed.
-This bag is found full of fruit on the next day.
+In Malta, on the night of the eve of Saint Martin's day children leave an empty bag next to the bed.
+When they wake the next day the bag is supposed to be filled with fruit.

 Many churches are named after Saint Martin of Tours.
-St Martin-in-the-fields, at Trafalgar Square in the centre of London, has a history appropriately associated with Martin's renunciation of war; Dick Sheppard, founder of the Peace Pledge Union, was Vicar 1914–26, and there is a memorial chapel for him, with a plaque for Vera Brittain, also a noted Anglican pacifist; the steps of the church are often used for peace vigils.
-Saint Martin's Cathedral, in Ypres, Belgium, is dedicated to him.
-St. Martin is the patron saint of Szombathely, Hungary, with a church dedicated to him, and also the patron saint of Buenos Aires.
-In the Netherlands, he is the patron of the cathedral and city of Utrecht.
-He is the patron of the city of Groningen; its Martini tower and Martinikerk (Groningen) (Martin's Church) were named for him.
+St Martin-in-the-Fields, at Trafalgar Square in the centre of London, has a history appropriately associated with Martin's renunciation of war.
+Dick Sheppard, founder of the Peace Pledge Union, was the vicar from 1914 to 1926, and the site contains a memorial chapel dedicated to him.
+There is also a plaque commemorating noted Anglican pacifist Vera Brittain.
+The steps of the St Martin-in-the-Fields are often used for peace vigils.

-He is also the patron of the church and town of Bocaue.
+Saint Martin's Cathedral in Ypres is also dedicated to him.